-All AYES students entering a summer internship are assigned a dealership mentor and both mentor and student interns are required to attend this training session.
-The course contains lecture, video learning, and hands-on activities that include group discussions and structured exercises.
-Trained facilitators lead the group through the selected exercises and activities.
-The Career and Workforce Innovations Unit staff assists the schools in providing this training as needed.
-Interns and mentors are trained individually at first and then are brought together to work together as they will in the shop.
-The training discusses the psychological as well as mechanical aspects of mentoring and the mentor/intern relationship.
+Training sessions include lectures, video learning, hands-on activities that include group discussions, and structured exercises.
+AYES trained facilitators lead the group through the selected exercises and activities.
+The California Department of Education’s Career Technical Education Leadership and Instructional Support Office staff assist the schools in providing this training as needed.
+Student interns and mentors are trained individually at first and then are assembled to work together as they would in the fully functioning automotive repair facility.

-During the internship program, students may receive a toolbox and tools valued at over $2,000 and have the opportunity to “earn while they learn”.
-Many of these students are hired by their sponsoring dealership to continue working in their field of study after they graduate from the program.
-Students also have the opportunity to continue their automotive training at local colleges and manufacturer programs.
+During the internship program, selected students may receive a toolbox and tools valued at over $2,000 and have the opportunity to “earn while they learn”.
+Many of these students are hired by their sponsoring automotive dealership to continue working in their field of study after they graduate from high school.
+Students also have the opportunity to continue their automotive training at local colleges and manufacturing programs.

-Students participate in job shadowing, skill competitions, community service, leadership activities and work to become part of a world-class workforce.
+Students have also gone on to participate in job shadowing, skill competitions, community service, and leadership roles and activities all to become productive members of a world-class workforce.

 The Automotive Youth Educational Systems Mentor/Intern Training Program is administered by: